goh-joshua/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2a.
-No athlete / organisation / contact found
+Athlete does not exist

     * 2a1. playbook.io shows an error message

       Use case ends.

 * 2b.
+Organization does not exist
+    * 2b1. playbook.io shows an error message

+      Use case ends.
+* 2c.
 Duplicate contract

-    * 2b1. playbook.io shows an error message
+    * 2c1. playbook.io shows an error message

       Use case ends.